Maintaining your life after retirement begins with building a vision of what your ideal retirement looks like.

-Campbell acknowledges that while accumulation planning is important – asking yourself how much you need to save for retirement – distribution planning is an equally important consideration that not everyone considers.
+Phelan acknowledges that while accumulation planning is important – asking yourself how much you need to save for retirement – distribution planning is an equally important factor that not everyone considers.

 Although it’s not that pleasant, it’s also important to think of potential risks that could drain your retirement income, such as market volatility or the cost of long-term medical care.

 Though you may consider self-insuring, it’s important to realize that long-term costs are significant.
-The median yearly cost for assisted living, for example, is roughly $52,000 a year.2 Nursing home care can range from $93,000 to over $100,000 a year.2 Offloading that liability to a third party is where traditional long-term care insurance (LTCI) comes in.
+The median yearly cost for assisted living, for example, is roughly $54,000 a year.2 Nursing home care can range from almost $95,000 to over $108,000 a year.2 Offloading that liability to a third party is where traditional long-term care insurance (LTCI) comes in.
 LTCI can help you mitigate the risk of draining your retirement savings due to a chronic illness or medical problem.

-Because of this, Campbell recommends viewing retirement — and specifically your investments — in phases.
+Because of this, Phelan recommends viewing retirement — and specifically your investments — in phases.
 This can help you manage your portfolio and lifestyle expenses more strategically.
-“Think of phase one of retirement as taking you from 65-75,” he says.
-“You’ll have sources of income begin to come in, such as pension income, Social Security and required minimum distributions from qualified retirement plans and IRAs.
+“Think of phase one of retirement as taking you from 65-75,” she says.
+“You’ll have sources of income begin to come in, such as pension income, Social Security and required minimum distributions from workplace retirement plans and IRAs.
 Once you start hitting your mid-70s, that’s your phase two, when you start to access your longer-term investments, as well.”

 Revisit your investment regularly to make sure you’re planning for the short- and long-term phases of your retirement.

-“You might create a plan at the onset of retirement and then realize over the coming years that your desires have changed,” says Cassanova.
-“We are able to check in with the goals you established and make sure that nothing has changed.
+“You might create a plan at the onset of retirement and then realize over the coming years that your desires have changed,” says Phelan.
+“We’re able to check in with the goals you established and make sure that nothing has changed.
 And if it has, it’s our job to help you adapt to those changes and revise the plan, providing you with a better idea of what the road forward is.”